Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

 ### Configuring Sortable Columns

 You can customize which columns are sortable by providing a `sortable` array.
-This array should contain boolean values that map to each header in the `headers` array.
+This array should contain objects with `key` and `sortable` properties that specify which columns are sortable.

+> **⚠️ Warning:** The `key` values in the `sortable` array must match exactly with the `key` values in the `headers` array.
+If a key doesn't match any header key, it will be ignored, which could lead to unexpected sorting behavior.

 ```tsx
 const headers = [